howonlee/mertonon/docs/v0_2_roadmap.md

 - [ ] Setup github actions to test the thing
 - [ ] Setup github actions to build the thing
 - [ ] Setup github actions to run ci on PR's
+- [ ] SSL - JDBC conn to db w/ ssl - put in instructions and trivial config instead i guess
+- [ ] SSL - serve with SSL
+- [ ] Shove everything else in the OWASP checklist into roadmap

 - [ ] Write the general BE validation wrapper thing
 - [ ] Trivial BE validation - think up of a really trivial one, setup the janitoring for it